HyperspaceMadness/shaders_slang/bezel/Mega_Bezel/___Mega Bezel Readme___.txt

   -In general there is a background image which fills the screen, then the game screen is drawn scaled down with an automatically generated bezel image drawn around the screen.
-  -The bezel and frame you see around the screen auto generated and not part of the background image -Most things can be changed to your taste with adjustment of the parameters, so try them out!
+  -The bezel and frame you see around the screen auto generated and not part of the background image -Additional Images can be layered on top to augment the look -Most things can be changed to your taste with adjustment of the parameters, so try them out!